angeldothycodes/SC-900-JOURNEY/Ep36-Microsoft Intune.md

 **2. Manage security baselines**

-Intune includes security baselines for
+Intune includes security baselines for Windows devices and a growing list of applications including Microsoft Edge, Defender for Endpoint which is known as Microsoft Defender Advanced Threat Protection